Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Appendix

 where $\hat{C}_{c,d}$ is the prediction interval defined by $\hat{\mu}_2(\hat{\mu}_1(w_{test})) \pm Q_{1-c}(\{\Delta R_1\}) + Q_{1-d}(\{R_2\})$ with the quantiles being taken over the residual components calculated on held-out conformal set $S^{\text{conf}}$.
 This event is when the coverage of the interval fails.
 See that

 But then by definition

 Thus, the split residual on the $test$ point also falls outside the region.
-However, this implies that at least one of the following events occur: or Then each of these pieces hold due to exchangeable properties as the probability of the new residual piece being higher in rank than the $1-c$ quantile (resp. $1-d$) is $c$ (resp. $d$).
+However, this implies that at least one of the following events occur: or Then each of these pieces holds due to exchangeable properties as the probability of the new residual piece being higher in rank than the $1-c$ quantile (resp. $1-d$) is $c$ (resp. $d$).
 For $R_2$, the exchangeability is clear as it is directly the prediction interval for $\mu_2$ on data $(x,y)$.
 For the latter, it is still clearly exchangeable as well: the functions $\hat{\mu}_1, \hat{\mu}_2$ are symmetric and deterministic and are pretrained, thus being fixed on the held-out set.
 Thus $\Delta R_1$ can be interpreted as the result of some deterministic function $\psi$ on each point $(w_i,x_i,y_i)$, which implies that where $\Delta R_1^i$ denotes the first residual component of the $i$-th point of $S^{\text{conf}}$.
 Then we have exchangeability of $\Delta R_1$, thus the probability of each of the noncontainment events for each residual component are bounded by $c$ and $d$ respectively.

-Therefore In fact, as can be seen in the above equation, the stated result is looser than necessary. \end{proof} \paragraph{Proof of Proposition 1} \begin{proof}Since the traditional residual \( R \) is assumed to be continuous, the function that maps the scaling parameters \( (a, b) \) to the marginal coverage probability of the interval \( \hat{C}_{\alpha,a,b} \) is itself continuous.
+Therefore In fact, as can be seen in the above equation, the stated result is looser than necessary. \end{proof} \paragraph{Proof of Proposition~\ref{existabstar}} \begin{proof}Since the traditional residual \( R \) is assumed to be continuous, the function that maps the scaling parameters \( (a, b) \) to the marginal coverage probability of the interval \( \hat{C}_{\alpha/2,a,b} \) is itself continuous.
 When \( a = b = 0 \), the interval degenerates to a single point and thus has zero coverage (assuming the problem is nontrivial).
-When \( a = b = 1 \), the interval is wide enough to ensure coverage of at least \( 1 - 2\alpha \) by Corollary \ref{a=b=1}.
-By the intermediate value theorem, there must exist a pair \( (a^*, b^*) \in [0,1]^2 \) such that the interval achieves exactly \( 1 - \alpha \) coverage.
-As an aside, one can further view the problem as an optimization problem
+When \( a = b = 1 \), the interval is wide enough to ensure coverage of at least \( 1 - \alpha \) by Corollary \ref{a=b=1}.
+By the intermediate value theorem, there must exist a pair \( (a^*, b^*) \in [0,1]^2 \) such that the interval achieves exactly \( 1 - \alpha \) coverage. \end{proof}